 In Louisiana, most of the records originate in Bienville Parish, a privately owned forestland.
 A second population reportedly occurs on Federal lands in Vernon Parish (Fort Polk, U.S. Army, and the Kisatchie National Forest).
 The third population of this species occurs near the juncture of Vernon, Sabine, and Natchitoches parishes.

 Louisiana pine snakes as adults are muscular powerful constrictors about 4 to 5 feet in length.
 They have enlarged rostal or snout scales.
 When they are not upset and widening the head as a defense gesture, the widest part of the jaws of the head is only slightly wider than the neck.
 The ground color may be buff or a color similar to the yellowish tone of a lion, but many times, it is ashy grey.
 Just behind the dappled or smudgy upper neck are 28-42 dark brown vertebral blotches or spots that are similar in color, but with the markings or pattern visibly different from one end to another.
 The neck region is less distinct, because the dark color suffuses and blends to obscure the lighter coloration.
 Towards the mid-body, the dark markings become more and more distinct and contrasting or separated, and sometimes, are reddish toward the tail yet reduced in marking thickness.
 Also, nearest the tail region, the ground color may become more yellow.
 Futhermore, the snout generally comes to an extreme point, and the snout scale (rostral) is elevated or re-enforced above the surrounding scales for added strength for pushing sand and other materials when burrrowing.
 Its head is only slightly marked with some small dots and a faded bar in front and between the orbitals above and a faint bar sometimes runs from behind each eye angling down toward the rear upper labials.
 The upper labials and some of the lower labial scale sutures may also be outlined with brown or black.
 The ventrals never appear to be immaculate, but are intermediately blotched with brown or black and where the sides meet the belly, so there usually is no true checkered belly pattern.
 Degrees of black or the intensity of pigmentation varies throughout the species and different individuals within its geographical range.
-Even so, Louisiana pine snakes from Louisiana tend to be much darker than those of Texas individuals with darker usually black markings.
+Even so, Louisiana pine snakes from Louisiana tend to be much lighter than those of Texas individuals with darker usually black markings.

 The first Louisiana pine snake described (Type locality) was from Longleaf, Rapides County, Louisiana.
 Holotype, USNM 76278, a 1520 mm male (W. D. Harris, 24 March 1927